Covered Bridge (Cedarburg, Wisconsin): Plaques and historical markers

 The bridge displays a plaque, placed on it in 1955 by the Port Washington Chapter of the Daughters of the American Revolution, that identifies it as the "last covered bridge in Wisconsin" and lists the dates of 1876 and 1955.
 In 1965 a historical marker was erected in front of the bridge by the Ozaukee County Historical Society which identifies it as "Last Covered Bridge" and states that it was built in 1876 and "retired" in 1962.

-Replica
+Replicas

 A replica of the Covered Bridge, named the Springwater Volunteer Bridge, was built in 1997 in Waushara County, Wisconsin.

+The Covered Bridge at Stonefield (Wisconsin) historic site near Cassville, Wisconsin is based upon the Cedarburg Bridge.
+The 50' span was constructed by the Wisconsin Historical Society based upon the WPA drawings.